 ANC Calculator - Absolute Neutrophil Count

-The ANC calculator (Absolute Neutrophil Count calculator) is a tool that enables to estimate the total count of neutrophils which is useful in the assessment of the risk connected with infectious conditions such as sepsis in patients undergoing chemotherapy.
+The ANC calculator (Absolute Neutrophil Count calculator) is a tool that enables you to estimate the total count of neutrophils in the blood, which is useful in the assessment of the risk connected with infectious conditions.
+An example of this is sepsis in patients undergoing chemotherapy.
 It allows for quick diagnosis of neutropenia - a condition when the number of neutrophils in blood is substantially lowered.

 In this article, we will describe what are neutrophils and what happens when their concentration in the blood significantly drops - neutropenia.
-Do you wonder what may be its causes?
+Wondering what may cause this?
 We have also answered this question and explained how neutropenia is treated!

-The necessary indicator in evaluation of neutropenia, is Absolute Neutrophil Count (ANC).
+The indicator in evaluating neutropenia is Absolute Neutrophil Count (ANC).
 In this article you will learn more about ANC and how to interpret its result.
 You will also find out what the ANC formula is.

-If you are interested in medicine and treatment, check out our dosage calculator which estimates the dose of any medication basing on your weight or GFR calculator that finds your glomerular filtration rate and helps you diagnose kidney malfunction!
+If you are interested in medicine, check out our dosage calculator which estimates the dose of any medication based on your weight, or the GFR calculator , helping you find your glomerular filtration rate and helps you diagnose kidney malfunction!

 What are neutrophils?

-Part of the neutrophils leaving bone marrow are so-called band neutrophils or band cells.
-These are cells which are though still immature, but just one step before becoming fully matured segmented neutrophils.
-An increased level of band neutrophils, so-called bandemia or left shift are the markers of increased production of white blood cells and releasing more white blood cells from bone marrow to bloodstream.
+Some of the neutrophils leaving bone marrow are so-called band neutrophils or band cells.
+These are cells which, although still immature, are just one step away from becoming fully matured segmented neutrophils.
+An increased level of band neutrophils, so-called bandemia or left shift, are the markers of increased production of white blood cells and the release of more white blood cells from bone marrow to bloodstream.
 This happens most often due to infection or inflammation of another kind.

 Neutrophils are an essential part of the immune system, specifically innate immune system.
 Their primary task is to participate in phagocytosis.
 They are recruited to the site of injury within minutes following the beginning of the acute inflammatory process resulting, e.g. from the bacterial infection.
 Neutrophils migrate then from blood vessels to the interstitial tissue, where they phagocyte (kill and eat) bacteria.
 Together with bacteria, neutrophils are the main component of pus.